 Acceptance First

-Dr. Luttrell was inspired by his exposure to Gestalt therapy and Carl Rogers’ humanistic approach that emphasized unconditional acceptance.
-Writing about how Gestalt therapy works, Dr. Arnold Beisser described his "Paradoxical Theory of Change":
+Dr. Luttrell’s turning point came through his study of Gestalt therapy and the humanistic work of Carl Rogers—both of which emphasize unconditional acceptance.
+Writing about how Gestalt therapy works, Dr. Arnold Beisser described a"Paradoxical Theory of Change":

 Growth or Grace?